-Paddle boarding is an exciting way to stay active and burn calories.
-If you’re seeking a fun and effective workout to help you lose weight, then paddleboarding is the perfect choice.
+Paddle boarding is an awesome way to stay active and burn calories.
+If you’re looking for a fun, effective way to help you burn calories and lose weight, then paddleboarding is the perfect choice!

 From the intensity of your workouts to the amount of calories burned per hour, there are plenty of ways to maximise your calorie burn!
 I don’t know about you, but I’d much rather be out on the water working our than in some sweaty, stuffy gym 🙂

 Table of Contents: